Peloponnesian War (431-404 B.C.): Thucydides, Politics, Causes

 Destruction of the Athenian army at Syracuse

 Throughout the 5th century B.C., particularly between 460 and 445 B.C., alliances led by Athens and Sparta fought one another for control of Greece.
 The historian and general Thucydides attributed the trouble to "greed and ambition" and wrote "practically the whole Hellenic world was convulsed.”
-In Sparta, an An earthquake in 464 B.C. destroyed the city-state and provoked an uprising.
+In Sparta, an earthquake in 464 B.C. destroyed the city-state and provoked an uprising.

 The Peloponnesian War was one of the of bloodiest and cruelest wars in ancient history.
 Greeks for Athens and Sparta committed horrible atrocities against one another and refused to tolerate neutrality by the other Greek city states.
 Children were murdered in their classrooms by mercenaries; civilians were murdered and enslaved en masse; worshippers were burned at the altar where the prayed and the dead were left to rot in the battlefields.